1. Step 1

 We work with all Seattle University students—undergraduate, graduate, and alumni—from all colleges and programs.
 Our faculty advisers primarily focus on five areas--Fulbright scholarship, Truman scholarship, Udall scholarship, and various STEM grants--but we are ready to guide you toward whatever Fellowship you are interested in.

-Applying for a fellowship is a creative process.
+Applying for a fellowship is first and foremost a creative process.
 It starts with your idea, something you care deeply about.
-All applications are different, but they all ask you to do pretty much the same things.
+Once you have that idea formulated in your mind you are ready to move forward.
+Every application is different, but they all pretty much ask you to follow the same process.

 • This question is the fundamental part of the Proposal, and it needs to be original, complex, and thesis-seeking.